 You were "SAVED" through your faith in that grace clause, back into that previously breached relationship, through no effort of your own other than your repentance over breaching the relationship, benefiting both you and God.
 You are reconciled to God, and God adopts a new child into His family.

-One of the ways it is being used is in grace versus the law teachings, with the description of the law ranging from the ten commandments to every word preceding Matthew 1:1 and just about everything in-between.
+One of the ways grace is being used is in grace versus the law teachings, with the description of the law ranging from the ten commandments to every word preceding Matthew 1:1 and just about everything in-between.
 One popular teaching is that grace is the opposite or reciprocal of the law.

 Contrary to recent popular opinion, grace is not the opposite of the law.
 The opposite of the law is lasciviousness or lawlessness, which is not want we want.
 However, the entire biblical admonition concerning law vs. grace is this: When under the inditement of the law, ALWAYS seek favor over any type of legal justification.

 If you sin or breach against God, demonstrate the desire to change or to make the breach good, (repent), ask for God's forgiveness and mercy, readily accept the favor that comes from you being His child, and don't try to justify your actions or behavior legally or otherwise.